Miss Susie Slagle's: Director

 It was thought Houseman might get Orson Welles involved as a star or director.
 However Welles did not have anything to do with the film.

-At one stage Harold Clurman was going to direct - he worked on the script - but left the project and in May 1944 signed a contract with RKO."Donald Cook of Stage 'Claudia' Movie-Lured: Donna Reed Awarded Idealistic Role in 'The Picture of Dorian Gray'" Schallert, Edwin.
-Los Angeles Times 3 Mar 1944: 11.
+At one stage Harold Clurman was going to direct – he worked on the script – but left the project and in May 1944 signed a contract with RKO.

 In June the job of directing was given to theatre director John Berry, who had worked with Houseman and Welles in the theatre.
 He had never made a movie before but Berry spent a number of months at Paramount observing other directors and filming screen tests to get experience.

 Casting

 In April 1944 Sonny Tufts was signed for the male lead.
 Lillian Gish also joined the cast, making her first film in a number of years.
 In July Joan Caulfield, who had enjoyed Broadway success in Kiss and Tell, was given the female lead, in her motion picture debut.
 Veronica Lake joined the cast in August, along with Pat Phelan, who had been discovered doing theatre.
-(Lake later said her role - along with ones in The Blue Dahlie, Out of this World and Hold That Blonde were "not noteworthy."
+Lake later said her role – along with ones in The Blue Dahlia, Out of this World and Hold That Blonde were "not noteworthy."

 Shooting

 Filming took place in November 1944.
 At one stage the film was going to be called The Golden Years but the title was changed back.
-"I did 54 takes on my first shot," remembered Berry years later.
+"I did 54 takes on my first shot", remembered Berry years later.

 Critical reception

-Bosley Crowther of The New York Times thought the film was flawed but decent:Diabolique called it "utterly delightful" with "charming performances from Sonny Tufts and Joan Caulfield (not making that up, both are genuinely beguiling)" although Lake "isn’t very good: she never seems comfortable and, painful as this is to admit, is one of the worst things about the movie."
+Bosley Crowther of The New York Times thought the film was flawed but decent:

+Diabolique called it "utterly delightful" with "charming performances from Sonny Tufts and Joan Caulfield (not making that up, both are genuinely beguiling)" although Lake "isn’t very good: she never seems comfortable and, painful as this is to admit, is one of the worst things about the movie."

+Radio adaptation

-Radio adaptationMiss Susie Slagle's was presented on Lux Radio Theatre October 21, 1946.
+Miss Susie Slagle's was presented on Lux Radio Theatre October 21, 1946.
 Caulfield reprised her role from the film, and William Holden co-starred.